Exaga/SAREPO_theme/README.md

 ![Image1](https://user-images.githubusercontent.com/19157861/189742610-ed412292-0a20-465a-9e56-9b4cfcf760d6.jpg)

+### Notes ###
+* This SAREPO_theme is highly configurable - it all depends on how much time and effort one wants to dedicate towards customizing it.
+* When browsing via the directory tree, the "Index of ./**path**/**of**/**dir**" elements can be clicked on and used for navigation.
+* While using the search function, a "Home" icon appears at the top of the screen which can be clicked on to take you back to the main index page.

 ![Image2](https://user-images.githubusercontent.com/19157861/189724616-551b75b5-cb33-49cc-86dd-71eadfb69298.jpg)

 **NB:** the SAREPO_theme has been designed to work with a Slackware ARM local mirror repository root directory named "slackwarearm".
 The  https://github.com/Exaga/local-slackwarearm-repo script creates this directory when it is first run.
 You can spend the time and effort editing this SAREPO_theme to suit your own requirements, but running and using it with the https://github.com/Exaga/local-slackwarearm-repo script is by far the easiest option.
 It's advised and prudent to setup and run that script first before installing this SAREPO_theme.